 the voice of a kindly god.

 The emphasis of the “drip” of water reminds the reader that the ruthless absence of the blessing of water is so intense that you would have to imagine even just a drip of it.
-Even a “drip” calls for the use of imagination, that is how extreme the situation is.
+Even a “drip” calls for the use of imagination.
+That is how extreme the situation is.
 Line four of the poem continues to emphasize the use of the reader’s imagination to access a “small splash” of this water.
-By moving from the drip to a splash, Dharker is emphasizing, in slow motion the dramatic effect of a simple drop of water.
-By focusing on just a tiny drop instead of a large body of water Dharker is bringing attention to the severe dehydration that people are facing; Moreover, underlining the notion that when there is a shortage of something, even the most common of things, the value of it undeniably increases.
+By moving from the drip to a splash, Dharker emphasizes the dramatic effect of a simple drop of water in slow motion.
+By focusing on just a tiny drop instead of a large body of water, Dharker is bringing attention to the severe dehydration that people are facing; Moreover, underlining the notion that when there is a shortage of something, even the most common of things, the value of it undeniably increases.

-In line five Dharker give emphasis to the fact that the splash of water is in a tin mug; this is significant because an empty tin mug would cause a louder echo, drawing attention to the reality of how empty it is.
+In line five, Dharker gives emphasis to the fact that the splash of water is in a tin mug; this is significant because an empty tin mug would cause a louder echo, drawing attention to the reality of how empty it is.
 Line six continues to accentuate the scarcity of water by claiming that the ordinary drip of water in a tin mug is equivalent to “the voice of a kindly god”; water is as much a blessing to the people who are desperately in need of it as the blessing of hope a kind god gives to those who have lost everything.